craftingcity/The-Known-World/Game Notes/NPCs/High Power/Devils/Devils.md

 ### Dukes
 The Dukes are the minor management of Devil-kind.
 The Dukes ride a fine line of serving their Arch-Devils, and plotting against them.
 They are responsible for commanding their lower-devil Vassals.

+#### on Avernus
+- [[Cawarad]], Duke and Field Commander of *Outpost Maedios*
+- [[Vuctoria]], Traitor-Duke and General of the *Free-Traitors*
+- [[Ferochi]], Duke and Attack Dog of *Outpost Pesmenos*

 ### Vassals
-The Vassals make up the plurality of Devil-kind, being the "upper-working class" of the system.
+The Vassals make up the "upper-working class" of the system of Devil-kind.
 They work jobs with which they are content, and largely perform voluntarily, pushing the harder or less pleasing work to their lessers.

 ### Lessers
 The majority of devil-kind are considered 'lessers'.
 They perform the work that must be done to fuel society on [[Baator]].
 They rarely see opportunity for upward mobility, and most that they do see is by accident.